huntrar/cliquery/README.md

 # cliquery

 ## a command-line browsing interface
 cliquery is a tool meant to intertwine the features of a conventional browser and the quickness of the command-line.
-It not only speeds up browsing and searching, but also supports other features such as bookmarks and webpage previews. cliquery is **_NOT_** a command-line browser such as Lynx, but instead provides a mixture of terminal output and browser invocation for optimal usage speed.
+It not only speeds up browsing and searching, but also supports other features such as bookmarks and webpage previews. cliquery is **_NOT_** a command-line browser such as Lynx, but instead provides a mixture of terminal output and browser invocation.

 The results?
 Less clicking, faster results, and *no limitations to normal browsing!*